itsmostafa/certified-aws-developer-associate-notes/3-aws-serverless/lambda.md

     - Temporary runtime env. that initializes any external dependency
     - Great for DB connections, HTTP clients
     - Is maintained for some time in anticipation of another Lambda invocation
-    - Does include the /tmp directory (512MB disk space)
+    - Does include the **/tmp** directory (512MB disk space)
     - Recommended: initialize DB connections outside of function handler, it can be reused for next execution
-    - For permanent persistance use S3 (not /tmp)!
+    - For permanent persistence use S3 (not /tmp)!
 - Concurrency:
-    - Limit: up to 1000 concurrent executions
+    - Limit: up to 1000 concurrent executions per account
     - Reserved concurrency creates a pool of requests that can only be used by its function, and also prevents its function from using unreserved concurrency
     - Invocation over concurrency limit will trigger throttle
     - Throttle behavior:
         - Sync invocation => return ThrottleError - 429
         - Async invocation => automatic retry and DLQ
-    - If higher limit is required, open a support ticket
+    - If higher limit is required per account, open a support ticket
     - In case of reserved concurrency not set, one function could throttle other function, max concurrency limit is applied globally to a single account
     - In case of async invocation Lambda will attempt to run the function again for 6 hours.
 The retry interval increases exponentially
     - Cold start: in case of a new function instance, first request can take longer because of initialization
     - Provisioned concurrency initializes a requested number of execution environments so that they are prepared to respond to your function's invocations => no cold start!
     - Application Auto Scaling can manage concurrency (schedule or target utilization)

-### External Dependencies
+## External Dependencies

 - Dependencies, packages need to be installed together with Lambda code (zip package)
 - Zip can be uploaded to Lambda if it has less than 50MB.
 Otherwise use S3
 - Native libraries need to be compiled on Amazon Linux
 - AWS SDK comes together with every Lambda function

-### Cloud Formation
+## CloudFormation

 - Code can be defined in-line (for very simple functions)
 - Inline functions can not include dependencies